sunnysunhb/ic-myweek-2/README.md

 3. Create a new table called Store that will give the details of where the sale was made.
 This should contain "Name" and "Location"

 4. Add the Store to the sale table

+【The code for the homework assignment has been placed at the end of the file named "SoftwareDev_Week_2.txt".】